 The clothing should help the photographer highlight the model’s beauty.

 In glamour, the photographer will work with the wardrobe more than a portrait photographer would.
 Choosing clothing that highlights curves, rather than hiding them is important.

 The wardrobe should flatter without being too loose or too snug.
 That’s not a hard and fast rule though.
 Some boudoir, for example, hides enough to tease with a loose “boyfriend” shirt.

 The focus is on the person and not the clothing.
 The wardrobe also shouldn’t be too distracting.
 Solid colors are preferrerable.
 Any patterns need to be minimal, not busy or distracting.

 High heels are also often a favorite for glamour photographers.
 This is because of the way the arched foot helps highlight curves in the calves and thighs.

 Whether you are going for 50s glamour with bold red lipstick or a natural look.
-Well-done makeup can play a big role in the final results.
+Well-done makeup and nails can play a big role in the final results.

 4. You Can Shoot Glamour Almost Anywhere

 From an all-white photo studio to an old abandoned building.
 Glamour photographers aren’t limited in location choices.

 You can have your own glamour shots studio.
 Or you can rent a studio for local glamour shots.
 Even take your photo shoot outdoors.

 Expert glamour photographers will ensure the location works with the clothing.
 Also the light and everything else to create a cohesive look.

 If you are a glamour photographer working in an old warehouse, torn jeans work as part of the wardrobe.

 Placing a model in an elegant evening gown at that same abandoned warehouse.
 This an example of juxtaposing the location and the wardrobe.

 3. What Lighting Setup to Use for Glamour Shots

 With any genre of photography, lighting is important.
 In glamour, lighting works to highlight the beauty and hide imperfections.

 For example, 1950s Hollywood glamour used hard light with spotlights.
 But many boudoir artists use soft window light.